OWL/TV: Opening theme

 This series' opening theme was performed by voice actress and musician Cree Summer Francks.
 The lyrics were written by Tim Ryan and music composed by Jonathan Goldsmith.
 The theme was updated in 1986.

 USA broadcasts

-In the United States, PBS and Showtime also aired the series for a short time.
+In the United States, PBS and Showtime aired the entirety of the series, with the U.S. distribution by WNET-TV.
+PBS aired the program from 1985 until 1991, when the program moved to Showtime for another seven years, lasting from 1991 until 1999.
 Reruns of the series have aired on YTV.
 A Quebecois French dub of the series also aired as Télé-Hibou on the youth-aimed channel Canal Famille (now Vrak).
 This series was based on OWL.
 Funding for the series was initially provided in part by PBS, with the National Audubon Society serving as a co-producer.

 British version

 A British version was created in 1989 with Michaela Strachan as presenter.
 The series was made for CITV by Thames Television with repeats on Channel 4.
 When Thames lost its franchise Channel 4 picked up the rights in 1993 for one last series made by Tetra Films.

 This version did use the same opening titles, but unlike the Canadian version, the British version was a straight wildlife programme with no animation segments and most editions were 20 minutes long; however, North American segments were incorporated into the programme.